-How to store Google Drive on external flash drive
+How to store Google Drive on an external flash drive

-Backing up Google Drive on an external hard drive or flash drive is a great way to ensure you will never lose your files.
+Backing up Google Drive on an external hard drive or flash drive is a great way to ensure you will never lose your documents.
 You might even want to send a file to someone who does not use Google Drive.
-To do so, simply follow the steps below.
+To do so, simply follow the steps below:

 Step 3: Select the file you want to download by clicking on it.
 If you want multiple files, hold CTRL, then click on all the files you want to put on the flash drive.